 Make sure that you order the guacamole and try the sangria or craft beer along with your tacos or burrito.

 With menu items averaging around $7, you can enjoy a great meal without breaking the bank.

 There is a LOT to see and do on Fremont Street.

 The people-watching alone is pretty fascinating and you will find live music throughout as you walk the street.

-You can watch zipliners above you along with the free Viva Vision light shows that happen hourly after 6pm.
+You can watch zipliners above you along with free entertainment, compliments of the Viva Vision light shows that happen hourly after 6pm.

 5. Check out the Downtown Container Park